 The first time I ever considered this problem, I immediately reasoned that Fg would simply increase the deeper I dug into the Earth.
 The logic I employed was that as you get closer to the center of the Earth, r decreases, and Fg increases.
 This notion is however false; it breaks down the moment you enter a body.
 From within a body, we need to recall that each particle of the Earth acts on us individually.
 As we descend, more and more of Earth's mass is above us, and is conspiring to pull us back up.
 Basically, Earth is fighting over you, and the net gravitational force that acts on you is lower as a result.

-If we make the assumption that the entire Earth has uniform density, then it can be shown that the gravitational force acting on you when stationed inside the Earth is actually proportional to r, your distance from its center.
+If we make the assumption that the entire Earth has uniform density (not a great assumption, but it leads to a neat result), then it can be shown that the gravitational force acting on you when stationed inside the Earth is actually proportional to r, your distance from its center.
 This is astonishing.
 If you are a falling body, the gravitational force is proportional to 1/r2 until the moment you enter it at which point it is simply proportional to r.

 Let us imagine that there were a direct tunnel through the Earth from the North to the South geometric poles.
 As you step into this tunnel (at either end), the force that acts on you at the surface is mg, while the force that acts on you at the center of Earth is zero (the gravitational effect of all of Earth's particles cancel out there).
 Throughout your journey to the center of the Earth, Fg decreases linearly, so it is mg/2 when you are halfway there.

-This tunnel is thus one where simple harmonic motion can ensue.
+This tunnel is thus one where simple harmonic motion can ensue (your motion would follow a perfect sine function, again assuming uniform planet density and neglecting air resistance and such).
 If you are Bugs Bunny living in America, and you fall into a tunnel through the Earth, your head does eventually pop up in China, but you then begin your journey through the tunnel in reverse.
-Just like a pendulum or spring-mass system, you hit your max velocity in the equilibrium position, where the conservative force responsible for the motion disappears.
+Just like a pendulum or spring-mass system, you hit your maximum speed in the equilibrium position, where the conservative force responsible for the motion disappears.

 In reality, the density of the Earth does vary radially, and so Fg is not exactly proportional to r when inside it (Earth is denser and denser the closer you get to its center).
 Still, the underlying principle that the net force acting on us decreases the more we descend remains true.